Covariant Symanzik identities: Vector bundles

 the vector space of $\K$-linear endomorphisms of $\F_{a}$.
 We give a name to some sections of this new bundle.

 \begin{definition} Let $\G$ be a weighted graph with a well.
 Let $\F$ be a Euclidean (resp.
 Hermitian) vector bundle over $\G$.
-A \new{potential} on $\F$ is an element $H\in \Omega^{0}(\V,\End(\F))$, that is, a section of the vector bundle $\End(\F)$ over $\V$ such that for every vertex $x\in \V$, the operator $H_{x}\in \End(\F_{x})$ is symmetric (resp.
-Hermitian). \end{definition} Let us emphasise that, according to our convention regarding sections of bundles over subsets of $\U$, a potential on $\F$ vanishes at every vertex of the well.
+A \new{potential} on $\F$ is an element $H\in \Omega^{0}(\V\setminus\W,\End(\F))$, that is, a section of the vector bundle $\End(\F)$ vanishing over the well and such that for every vertex $x\in \V$, the operator $H_{x}\in \End(\F_{x})$ is symmetric (resp.
+Hermitian). \end{definition}

 We can now give an enhanced definition of the holonomy along a continuous path.

 \begin{definition} Let $h$ be a connection and $H$ a potential on a Hermitian vector bundle $\F$ over a graph $\G$.
 Let $\gamma=((x_{0},\tau_{0}),e_{1},\ldots,e_{n},(x_{n},\tau_{n}))$ be a continuous path in $\G$.
 Assume that $\tau_{n}<\infty$ or $H_{x_{n}}=0$.
 The {\em holonomy of $h$ twisted by $H$ along $\gamma$} is the linear map